 - a) Reflects the contribution by the existing stockholders of their interest in the Subsidiaries in exchange for all shares of the Class B Common Stock.
-As a result, the Company will become the parent company and the Subsidiaries will become wholly-owned subsidiaries of the Company.
-No shares of Class A Common Stock will be issued in connection with the Reorganization. - b) Reflects the recognition of a deferred tax asset of \$5.8 million relating to adjustments for U.S. Federal and state income taxes as if the Company had been taxed as a C Corporation rather than an S Corporation since inception. - c) Reflects incremental costs of \$4.4 million per year related to operating a public company.
-These costs include additional infrastructure, operating and accounting systems, and business processes as well as the additional outside services inherent in supporting a public entity. - d) Reflects the distribution of \$81.9 million of notes (the "S Distribution Notes") to the existing stockholders of the Company in respect of the earned and undistributed taxable S corporation earnings at September 30, 1996 that would have been distributed had the Subsidiaries' S corporation status been terminated on September 30, 1996.
+As a result, the Company will become the parent company and the Subsidiaries will become wholly-owned subsidiaries of the Company. - b) Reflects the recognition of a net deferred tax asset of \$5.8 million.
+In connection with the Reorganization, the Company will make certain adjustments for U.S. Federal and state income taxes as if the Company had been taxed as a C corporation rather than as an S corporation since inception.
+Additionally, reflects the tax effect of pro forma adjustments on earnings. - c) Reflects additional management charges of \$4.4 million per year relating to certain support services provided to the Company by NSI and an NSI affiliate. - d) Reflects the distribution of \$81.9 million of notes (the "S Distribution Notes") to the existing stockholders of the Company in respect of the earned and undistributed taxable S corporation earnings at September 30, 1996 that would have been distributed had the Subsidiaries' S corporation status been terminated on September 30, 1996.